interaction-lab/blossom-public/README.md

 ```
 python breathingdemo.py
 ```
-To run the breathing demo with video instructions, plug Blossom in and run:
+To run the video led breathing demo, plug Blossom in and run:
 ```
 python breathingdemoVIDEO.py
 ```